 MOD B/18/38#11057

-33 4.2 Members shall ensure that administrations cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant CCITT Recommendations.
+33 4.2 Member States shall encourage operating agencies to cooperate within the framework of these Regulations to provide, by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant ITU Recommendations.

 Reasons: This provision recognizes the importance of the technical work performed at all sectors of the ITU and the settlement of mutual agreements for the provision of international telecommunication services.